O, viel neue Feinde der Wahrheit!

 das zu dem Lichte sich drängt.

-However, to apply mathematical methods for studying historical development of the language, what to is well suited vocabulary, it is necessary to consider the available lexical material in a certain time frame and allocate it a constant component as it is, for example, made in mathematics while decomposing of complex functions in power series.
-As for the theory of probability, the knowledge of it, even without using its methods make it possible to avaluate simultaneous occurrence of several phenomena of small probability in general as sufficiently probable, while people without knowledge of this theory can be considered the such as a random coincidence.
+However, to apply mathematical methods for studying the historical development of the language, what to is well-suited vocabulary, it is necessary to consider the available lexical material in a certain time frame and allocate it a constant component as it is, for example, made in mathematics while decomposing of complex functions in power series.
+As for the theory of probability, the knowledge of it, even without using its methods makes it possible to evaluate the simultaneous occurrence of several phenomena of small probability in general as sufficiently probable, while people without the knowledge of this theory can be considered such as a random coincidence.
 My research began with a practical question: What language can be learned most likely already knowing several other languages?
-Just this was an attempt to avaluate linguistic material in quantitative terms.
+Just this was an attempt to evaluate linguistic material in quantitative terms.
 Simply put, the issue turned into this: What language has most words similar words of already learned languages?

-In the future, the main research tool was a special graphic-analytical method which provide a geometric interpretation of lexical data.
-Principles of its application have been shown by the example of the Slavic languages in the article "Determination of habitats of ancient Slavs by graphoanalitical method" (STETSYUK V.M.
+In the future, the main research tool was a special graphic-analytical method that provides a geometric interpretation of lexical data.
+Principles of its application have been shown by the example of the Slavic languages in the article "Determination of habitats of ancient Slavs by the graphic-analitical method" (STETSYUK V.M.
 1987).
-The method allows to obtain empirical graphics model of kinship of languages within language family or group.
+The method allows obtaining an empirical graphics model of the kinship of languages within language family or group.
 The resulting models are associated with the so-called Ethno-prodicing areas having clear geographical boundaries, where took place isolation of the primary dialects from a common paternal language.
-The results of studies were assotiated with archaeological data, onomastics, mythology, ethnography.
-In general about thirteen dozen different languages were examined, and the total amount of vocabulary used for the construction of graphical models has about 135,000 words (see.
+The results of the studies were associated with archaeological data, onomastics, mythology, ethnography.
+In general, about thirteen dozen different languages were examined, and the total amount of vocabulary used for the construction of graphical models has about 135,000 words (see.
 Table 1).
 Approximately half of the used data was taken from the projectThe Tower of Babel, and the second half was collected by me from etymological and bilingual dictionaries.
 In addition to graphical-analytical studies searches of lexical correspondences between languages of different groups and families were carried out, as well as analysis of place names in Ukraine, Central Russia, Hungary, Poland, Germany, Southern Scandinavia, the Baltic States in regard to the results obtained ethnogenetic research.

 Table 1.
 Quantitative data about vocabulary taken to the study.